Getting an Emotional Support Animal in Newfoundland and Labrador, CanadaReading Time: 4 minutes

 Where to Take Your Emotional Support Animal in Newfoundland and Labrador

 If you’re getting an emotional support animal in Newfoundland and Labrador, visit one of these spots on a sunny day.
 We promise: you and your ESA will both have a blast!

 - Sgt.
 Ned Nugent’s Field Dog Park, Conception Bay South

 It seems like the friendly folks of Newfoundland may be behind somewhat in the dog-friendly restaurants.
 Have you found any dog-friendly places?
 Let us know in the comments below!

 The easiest way to make friends in your area is to go to events.
 Fortunately, there are year-round events dedicated to animal lovers and their pets in NL.
 A simple Facebook or Google search will give you a good list.
 Choose one, take Fido along, and have fun!

-ESAs in Newfoundland and Labrador, Canada: How to Get Connected with an LMHP in Your Province Today!
+ESAs in Newfoundland and Labrador, Canada: How to Get Connected Today!

 Are you ready to get an emotional support animal in Newfoundland and Labrador, Canada?
-If so, the next step is simple: getting in touch with a licensed mental health professional in your area.
-They will do a mental evaluation and, if you’re eligible, issue you an ESA letter.
-In no time you’ll be holding your new support buddy in your arms!
+If so, the next step is simple: getting in touch with a qualified mental health professional in your area.

 Common Questions on Getting an Emotional Support Animal in Newfoundland and Labrador